 Listed below are descriptions and part numbers that make up the different variations of the instrument you have selected.
 If you don’t see exactly what you are looking for please feel free to contact us.
 Our instruments are made to order so that any part can be customized to fit your exact specifications.

-The marked part number below is the featured image to the right.
+The marked part number below is the featured image to the left.

-If you don’t see exactly what you are looking for Gauthier has a experienced staff of engineers to get you exactly what you need.
+If you don’t see exactly what you are looking for Gauthier has an experienced staff of engineers to get you exactly what you need.
 Contact us with all inquiries.